77th Field Artillery Regiment: History

 Redesignated 1 September 1971 as the 77th Field Artillery.

 Withdrawn 17 August 1986 from the Combat Arms Regimental System and reorganized under the United States Army Regimental System.

 Redesignated 1 October 2005 as the 77th Field Artillery Regiment.
 Beginning in 2009, battalions from the 77th FA regiment deployed to Afghanistan with the 4th Brigade Combat Team, 4th Infantry Division.
 2-77 FA has continued to deploy with the 4th Infantry Division every two years since 2009.

+1st Battalion

+As of 2024, 1-77 FAR is active in Germany with the 41st Field Artillery Brigade, an independent brigade assigned to V Corps.

+2nd Battalion

+The 2nd Battalion, 77th Field Artillery Regiment featured prominently in the American counterassault against the Vietcong at the Battle of Suoi Tre.
+The unit's heroism during the battle was recognized when it was awarded the Presidential Unit Citation on 21 October 1968.

+The commander of 2nd Battalion, 77th Field Artillery at the time of Suoi Tre, Lieutenant Colonel John William Vessey Jr., received the Distinguished Service Cross for his actions during the battle.

+As of 2025, 2-77 FAR is active as part of the 4th Infantry Division Artillery, assigned to Fort Carson, Colorado.

+4th Battalion

+Formerly assigned to the 41st Field Artillery Brigade, 4-77 FAR was deactivated in 1991.